microsoft/pxt-microbit/docs/device/serial.md

 ### Windows > Tera Term

-* Install the terminal emulator [Tera Term](https://ttssh2.osdn.jp/index.html.en).
-At the time of this writing, the latest version is 4.88 and can be downloaded [from here](http://en.osdn.jp/frs/redir.php?m=jaist&f=%2Fttssh2%2F63767%2Fteraterm-4.88.exe).
-Follow the instructions from the installer.
+* Install the terminal emulator [Tera Term](https://teratermproject.github.io/index-en.html).
+At the time of this writing, the latest version is 5.5.1 and can be downloaded [from here](https://github.com/TeraTermProject/teraterm/releases/tag/v5.5.1). _(You should probably go [here](https://github.com/TeraTermProject/teraterm/releases/) to find the latest release for when you are looking at this.)_ Scroll down to "installer" section and download the one that is good for you.
+If you have an ARM chip, click on the one that ends in "arm64.exe".
+Otherwise, click on the x64 installer and follow the instructions from the installer.

 Once both the driver and the terminal emulator are installed, plug in the micro:bit and wait until the device is fully setup.
 Then, open TeraTerm.